 - Shoe inserts

 The information in this article is provided for education and informational purposes only, without any express or implied warranty of any kind, including warranties of accuracy, completeness or fitness for any particular purpose.
-Check with your medical provider for a detailed list of FSA-eligible items.
+Check with your employer, professional advisor, the IRS for a detailed list of FSA-eligible items.
 The information in this article is not intended to be and does not constitute financial or any other advice.
 The information in this article is general in nature and is not specific to you the user or anyone else.